[ Part I - II - III - IV - V ]

 Perpetually sleek, cynical, and insincere, nobody likes him.
 And yet, he could be powerful someday, out of sheer wealth and persistence.
 Or not.

 Pro tip: Mouse over the images and wait a sec to see the pre-mashup names.

-This is the fifth in a five-part daily series exposing the long-held secrets of the Politiformers:Obtain the author's permission before reproducing this article in large part or in full.
+This is the second in a five-part daily series exposing the long-held secrets of the Politiformers:Obtain the author's permission before reproducing this article in large part or in full.
 All Transformers comparisons in this post refer to (and in turn parody!) the "Generation 1" cartoon and movie (1984-1987).
-Any crossover from that newfangled Michael Bay stuff is purely coincidental, I assure you.
 Imagery sourcing is fair use due to parody/commentary purpose, small size, and new composition.
-The Seibertron, ToyBin, and Transformers Wiki sites were useful for "research" for the post.

 I. Republicons - Sorcerers of Mass Destruction

 III.
 Demobots - Inauspicious Study of Discernible Reality